 Likewise, the language is broad elsewhere.
 Microsoft’s policy states simply that “Ads related to sensitive health conditions targeting consumers are not allowed.”

-As of 2024, other noteworthy Microsoft Ads health policy takeaways include:
+As of 2025, other noteworthy Microsoft Ads health policy takeaways include:

-• Like Google, Microsoft requires pharmaceutical sellers must receive LegitScript certification, although they will also accept accreditation from the National Association Boards of Pharmacy (NABP)
+- Like Google, Microsoft requires pharmaceutical sellers must receive LegitScript certification, although they will also accept accreditation from the National Association Boards of Pharmacy (NABP)

-• Also like Google, brands are not allowed to advertise in ways that create the impression of direct health targeting—using language like “your condition” or “your symptoms.”
+- Also like Google, brands are not allowed to advertise in ways that create the impression of direct health targeting—using language like “your condition” or “your symptoms.”

-• Claims and content of weight loss products and services are heavily restricted
+- Claims and content of weight loss products and services are heavily restricted

-• Prophylactic advertising is widely forbidden
+- Prophylactic advertising is widely forbidden

-• Like Google, Microsoft also has a list of disapproved healthcare products and supplements.
+- Like Google, Microsoft also has a list of disapproved healthcare products and supplements.

 For a full understanding of how Microsoft’s health advertising policies differ from Googles, it is important to review this policy on the Microsoft Ads site.

-Platform-Compliant Health Advertising
+Platform-Compliant Healthcare Advertising

 With so many legal and platform-based regulations in place for health advertisers, it’s vital to do your diligence and ensure you are not creating ad content that is liable to be disapproved.
 Remember, this is not a comprehensive list, and it’s important to review all available policies before launching your digital ads program.

-For help building a vibrant and effective health advertising strategy for your brand, consider partnering with an expert health marketing agency that knows the ins and outs of these policies and can resolve errant disapprovals that occasionally sometimes occur in this nuanced field.
+For help building a vibrant and effective health advertising strategy for your brand, consider partnering with an expert healthcare marketing agency that knows the ins and outs of these policies and can resolve errant disapprovals that occasionally sometimes occur in this nuanced field.